Map of the Afar region. Inset: Africa

 The Afar Rift Consortium is a project funded by the UK Natural Environment Research Council (NERC).
 The consortium is made up of scientists from the Universities of Leeds, Bristol, Oxford, Edinburgh, and Cambridge, and the British Geological Survey, with partners in Ethiopia, France and the US.
 Its aim is to conduct a major set of experiments in this unique natural laboratory, to further understand the processes involved in shaping the surface of the Earth.

-The conference is being held in Addis Ababa, Ethiopia between 11th and 13th January to mark the end of the five year Afar Rift project.
+The conference was held in Addis Ababa, Ethiopia between 11th and 13th January to mark the end of the five year Afar Rift project.
 For more details follow the link.

 Do you want to hear an earthquake?